 Cooking Hack#4: Overcrowding your baking pan, cookie sheet or your cooking pan.

 Sure, you have done this before when you’re in a rush to prepare lunch or dinner.
 It’s the easiest way to cook food right away.
 However, when you overcrowd your baking pan, cookie sheet or cooking pan, it will take longer for you to cook them.
 The solution is to cook them in batches.
 When you cook them all in one go, you are slowing down their cooking process.
 Avoid this cooking hack if you want to attain the right texture and taste of your dishes.

 Cooking Hack#5: Cooking with the wrong oils.

 Do you have a stack of various oils for different types of dishes?
 If you’re not aware, different oils create different flavors for your foods.
 For frying, it is best to use extra virgin oil that produces the smoke alarm for sautéing.
-Sesame and coconut oil are ideal for baking to enhance flavors to your baked dish.
-Sesame oils are best for cooking Asian dishes, while ghee, lard and butter are good for producing savory and fatty flavor.
+Sesame and coconut oil is ideal for baking to enhance flavors of your baked dish.
+Sesame oils are best for cooking Asian dishes.
+You could try best butter ghee or lard to produce a savory and fatty flavor.
 If you want the unique flavor of your dishes to stand out, use neutral oils.
 Safflower oil and grapeseed oil are neutral oils that have a subtle flavor and have a high smoke point.

 Debbie Brown is a food lover, baking enthusiast, writer, a swimmer and a mother of two.
 She helps her clients with practical tips, advices and guides in cooking healthy and sumptuous dishes.
 Debbie writes for different food websites and magazines.
 She has already written her own book that talk about mastering your own kitchen.
 She is also a best speaker for addictions.